jtsagaratos/ScrimBot/README.md

 /mrc view
 ```

-By default this hides completed, cancelled, and archived matches.
+By default this hides completed, cancelled, and archived events.

 Show completed/cancelled: